jtp184/lil_blaster/README.md

 # Creating a codex without a protocol
 codex = LilBlaster::Codex.new(remote_name: 'example')

-# You can manually specify a protocol by passing in arguments to construct it
+# You can manually specify a protocol by passing in arguments
 proto_sym = :Manchester
 proto_opts = {
   pulse_values: {:header => [4511, 4540], :zero => [517, 609], :one => [517, 1732]},